Ojas6987/LeagueOfLegendsWinPrediction/README.md

 For the nominal features, we decided to keep the encoding the same.
 We also decided to stick with our decision tree model.

-For our hyperparameters, we focused on **criterion**, **max_depth**, and **min_samples_split**, ensuring that our model wasn't overcomplicated and was using the right criteria to split its nodes.
-Since we were using a basic decision tree, in order to find our hyperparamters we used the in-built sklearn GridSearchCV class, with a k-value of 5 for our k-folds validation.
-These were the best paramaters we found:
+We also made the decision to switch our our model to logistic regression as we realized that decision trees have a tendedency to overfit and that logistic regression was complex enough for binary classification.

+For our now logistic regression hyperparameters, we focused on the **penalty** implemented on the features for logistic regression, **C** for regularization, and **solver** to pick the algoritm for regression.
+We used a value of 5 for cv, create 5 folds for our validation.
+These are ideal parameters:
-- **criterion**: entropy
+- **C**: 10
-- **max_depth**: 13
+- **penalty**: 12
-- **min_samples_split**: 50
+- **solver**: liblinear

-We incorporated these hyperparamters in our final decision tree model, and had these metrics as a result:
+We incorporated these hyperparamters in our final model, and had these metrics as a result:

-- **Training Accuracy**: 0.842
+- **Training Accuracy**: 0.824
-- **Testing Accuracy**: 0.805
+- **Testing Accuracy**: 0.826

 Clearly, our final model is an improvement on our baseline model.
-It is no longer simply memorizing the training set, as we have added our hyperparamters into the model.
-Also, the testing accuracy has gone up, showing that our newly egineered features also aided alongside the hyperparameters.
-The model has improved from the baseline by being less complicated with the tree depth and also making the features as a whole more relevant and consistent with our standardization.
-The training accuracy is still slightly higher than our testing accuracy, so there is likely some additional engineering/tinkering we can do with our model.
-However, overall, the model seems consistent with good performance.
+In contrast to our decision tree, logistic regression is not overfitting and has very good generalization, as the training accuracy and testing accuracy are similar.
+Furthermore, it looks like our parameters are helpful, making the data more consistent and less messy for our model to work with.
+Overall, our final model has improved on the the training model significantly, creating a model with both strong training and testing accuracy by being more refined.

 ---